mabmdevx/mxus-tot-track-php/README.md

 ## Description
 - Tot Track - A baby care journal and analytics webapp written in PHP.
-- Track feedings and diaper changes.
+- Track feedings, diaper changes and sleep.
 - Get analytics from the data entered.

 ## Tech Stack